Your browser version is not updated, please update it.

 • Technological innovations:

-• Adverse consequences for people, businesses and ecosystems due to the development of innovative technological solutions (e.g. digital inequalities, digital market concentration, etc.)
+• Adverse consequences for people, businesses and ecosystems due to the development of innovative technological solutions (e.g. e-substitution, digital inequalities, digital market concentration, etc.)

 • Cyber risk

-• Risk of incurring economic/financial losses and/or reputational damage as a result of accidental events or malicious actions relating to the security of the information system (hardware, software, data banks, sensitive data, etc.), also in view of the constant increase in the use of information systems
+• Risk of incurring economic/financial losses and/or reputational damage as a result of accidental events or malicious actions relating to the security of the information system (hardware, software, data banks, sensitive data, etc.), also in view of the constant increase in the use of information systems and technological advancements in the field of Artificial Intelligence

 • Climate change